karanikn/karanik_WinMaintenance_Online/README.md

 ### Option 1 — One-liner (no download needed)

-Open **PowerShell as Administrator** and run:
+Open **PowerShell** and run:

 ```powershell
 irm "https://karanik.gr/win" | iex
 ```

 This downloads and launches the application in a single command — the same way tools like Chris Titus Tech's WinUtil work.
+The launcher **automatically requests Administrator elevation** (UAC prompt) if not already running elevated.

 ### Option 2 — Download and run the PS1